xandaaaa/file-hub/README.md

 File Hub combines various tools

 1. Download Image

-•	Enter the image URL
+	•	Enter the image URL.
-•	Specify a name (file type is appended automatically if not provided)
+	•	Specify a name: The file type (e.g., .jpg, .png) is appended automatically if not provided.
-•	Choose a folder or path to save the image to, creates folder if it does not exist
+	•	Choose a folder or path: If the folder does not exist, it will be created.

 2. Download YouTube Video

-•	Enter the YouTube video URL
+	•	Enter the YouTube video URL.
-•	Choose a folder or path to save the video to, creates folder if it does not exist
+	•	Choose a folder or path: If the folder does not exist, it will be created.
-•	Optionally, select a time range to download a specific portion of the video
+	•	Optionally, select a time range: Download a specific portion of the video by specifying a start and end time.

-3. Convert File
+3. Convert Files

 	•	JPG to PNG
 	•	PNG to JPG
 	•	HEIC to PNG
 	•	HEIC to JPG
-•	PNG to PDF (sized 800 width, with original height ratio)
+	•	PNG to PDF (sized to 800 width, maintaining original height ratio)
-•	JPG to PDF (sized 800 width, with original height ratio)
+	•	JPG to PDF (sized to 800 width, maintaining original height ratio)
-•	HEIC to PDF (sized 800 width, with original height ratio)
+	•	HEIC to PDF (sized to 800 width, maintaining original height ratio)

 4. MP4 to MP3

-•   Specify MP4 (path)
+	•	Specify MP4 file path.
-•   Give MP3 desired name, will download to the same folder MP4 is in
+	•	Provide a desired MP3 name: The MP3 will be saved in the same folder as the original MP4 file.

 5. PDF Compression

-•   Removes images from PDF file
+	•	Remove images from the PDF file.
-•   Reduces image quality (recommended)
+	•	Reduce image quality (recommended for file size reduction).
-•   Lossless Compression (joins all content streams and applies a Flatedecode filter, possible to not perform anything further information: https://pypdf.readthedocs.io/en/stable/user/file-size.html)
+	•	Lossless Compression: Joins content streams and applies a Flatedecode filter, which may not result in further compression.
+For more information, visit pypdf file size guide.

 Libraries:

 	• requests
 	• shutil
 	• os
 	• urllib
 	• pillow
 	• pillow_heif
 	• yt_dlp
 	• moviepy
 	• pypdf

 TO-DO: